SACHSTech/careers-in-computer-science-XinanShan/README.md

 There are different types of responsibilities for video game developers.
 Video game developers are divided into different roles who hold different responsibilities.
 The process of making a video game is made up of different components such as planning, designing, coding, testing and maintaining.
 Therefore, they break each step into smaller tasks for the team to handle.
 ## Required education for a Video Game Developer
 Video game developers are often required to have a bachelor’s degree in game development, computer science, or game design.
 Some employers also require them to have up to five years of experience in game programming
+## Required technical and non-technical skills
+The technical skills of a video game developer are 2D and 3D design, programming, analytical thinking, problem-solving skills and organization skills.
+On the other hand, non-technical skills include creativity, artistic ability, storytelling ability and being able to work as a team.